MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 > [!IMPORTANT]
 > Wildcard certificates can secure only a single level of a DNS namespace.
 For example, if your external URL is **https://spexternal.public.adventureworks.com**, the subject of your wildcard certificate must be *.public.adventureworks.com, not *.adventureworks.com.

-In scenarios where SharePoint Online is configured to request info from SharePoint Server, an SSL certificate is required to do the following:
+In scenarios where SharePoint in Microsoft 365 is configured to request info from SharePoint Server, an SSL certificate is required to do the following:

 - Encrypt traffic over the security channel.

 - Enable the reverse proxy device to authenticate inbound connections using Certificate Authentication.

-- Allow SharePoint Online to identify and trust the external endpoint.
+- Allow SharePoint in Microsoft 365 to identify and trust the external endpoint.

-During deployment, you'll install the SSL certificate both on the reverse proxy device and in a SharePoint Online Secure Store target application.
+During deployment, you'll install the SSL certificate both on the reverse proxy device and in a SharePoint in Microsoft 365 Secure Store target application.
 You will configure this when you configure the hybrid environment infrastructure.

 ### Get a Secure Channel SSL certificate
 <a name="GetSecureChannel"> </a>